Updated on 29/05/2026

 The beauty of chicory coffee is that it invites creativity.
 You might try blending it with spices, infusing it with a hint of vanilla, or combining it with milk or plant‑based alternatives to create a drink that is entirely your own.

-Chicory Tea Bags
+Using Chicory Tea Bags

-Tea bags offer the simplest method because no equipment is needed.
+Tea bags offer the simplest method for making chicory coffee because no equipment is needed.
 Place one tea bag into a mug, pour hot water over it, and leave it to steep for a few minutes before removing the bag.
-This creates a lighter, refreshing chicory drink that still offers the roasted character of chicory root.

-Chicory coffee has a long history, a distinctive roasted character, and a growing place in modern routines for people who want a gentler, caffeine free option.
-From the way the chicory root is harvested and roasted to the different formats available today, it offers a familiar coffee style experience without relying on coffee beans.
+From the way the chicory root is harvested and roasted to the different formats available today, it offers a familiar coffee-style experience without relying on coffee beans.
 Research continues to explore the properties of the chicory plant, but for most people the appeal is simple: a warm, flavourful drink that fits easily into everyday life.

-Whether you enjoy it for the taste, the tradition, or the caffeine free routine it supports, chicory coffee is a straightforward way to bring something new into your mug.
+Whether you enjoy it for the taste, the tradition, or the caffeine-free routine it supports, chicory coffee is a straightforward way to bring something new into your mug.

 Try Noffee for Yourself